fredix/ovh-api/README.md

   -ip string
     	your ip failover (default "xx.xx.xx.xx")

-move_ip move the ip failover on the host running move_ip.
+move_ip move the ip failover on the host running move_ip. move_ip should be run by keepalived to notify OVH to switch your IP_FAILOVER on the new master.